-EduC++ Condition Variables in C++
+EduC++ / Condition Variables in C++

 Condition Variables in C++

-Prerequisites: std::thread, std::mutex, std::unique_lock, lambda predicates.
+Prereqs std::thread, std::mutex, std::unique_lock, lambda predicates.

-Standard: C++11 introduced std::condition_variable.
+Standard C++11 introduced std::condition_variable.
 It always works in conjunction with a std::mutex (via std::unique_lock).

 using namespace std::chrono_literals;